-Establishing and maintaining the highest concepts of honor and personal integrity during veterinary medical school are critical to training veterinarians.
+Establishing and maintaining the highest concepts of honor and personal integrity during veterinary medical education are critical to training veterinary professionals.
 It is the responsibility of the student to actively support these standards and it is reasonable to expect that colleagues will do the same.
 Behavior and speech should demonstrate respect for the diversity of colleagues.
 One must avoid disparaging remarks or actions with regard to a person's race, age, gender, disability, national origin, position, religion, or sexual orientation.
 Students will strive to create an environment that fosters mutual learning, dialogue, and respect while avoiding verbal, written or physical contact that could create a hostile or intimidating environment.
 Since a person's actions continuously reflect one's intentions, students will adhere to the standards of Professional Conduct when within, representing, or in any way impacting the community, including behaviors in off campus settings or at non-LMU events where other LMU students are participating or present.

-Respect for Patients
+Respect for Patients and Animals

 Respect for Faculty, Staff, Colleagues, Hospital Personnel, and Community